What is clinical validation? Why is it important? What’s the big deal? Is it not enough to just query the provider?

 What if the provider doesn’t respond or additional clinical information is not provided?
 We still haven’t escaped the CMS claims submission requirement for which both the clinician and hospital are responsible, and we therefore cannot include the code on the claim.
 What would you prefer, non-compliant billing and reimbursement with potentially severe consequences or deciding to omit the code as directed by CMS for which there are no consequences?

-Each organization must have its own policy for clinical validation to deal with this dilemma taking into consideration the relative consequences.
-When diagnoses are obviously invalid, the CDI team – coding, clinical documentation specialists, physician advisor – is certainly qualified to make a decision to omit a code, perhaps engaging a physician advisor for advice.
+Each organization must have its own policy for dealing with these clinical validation issues taking into consideration the relative consequences.
+When diagnoses are obviously invalid, the CDI team – coding, clinical documentation specialists, physician advisor – is certainly qualified to make a decision to omit a code.
 After all, there are no consequences for removing a clinically invalid diagnosis code but more serious problems if you don't.

 It’s a challenging assignment for us all!